Treode/store/CONTRIBUTING.md

 ## Reporting Bugs

-A bug should be straighforward and not discursive.
-For anything that might require discussion, use the [online forum][online-forum].

 1. Update to the latest release; the bug may be resolved.

-2. Search the [online forum][online-forum] and [issue database][issues]; there may already be hints or workarounds.
+2. Search the [online forum][online-forum]; there may already be hints or workarounds.

 3. Report the bug.
 We are flexible about where you report it.

     a.
 Raise the issue in the [online fourm][online-forum].
 This is the most informal and flexible method.

-    b.
-[File an issue][new-issue].
-Please state clearly what you did, what actually happened, and what you had expected to happen.
-If you suspect the problem warrants discussion, consider using the [online forum][online-forum] rather than the issue database.
+You can expedite the discussion if you state clearly what you did, what actually happened, and what you had expected to happen.

     c.
 Submit a [pull request](#pull-request) with a failing test case; you do not need to create an issue first.

     d.
 Submit a [pull request](#pull-request) with a test case and fix; you do not need to create an issue first.